 Constitutent Emails and Phone Calls Returned

 Growing up, Amy, her mom and sister moved around Minnesota before settling in the Stillwater area.
 Amy has lived in Saint Paul since college and lives in the South Como neighborhood with her husband and three teen-aged boys.
 She plays an active role in her learners’ academic, athletic and social experience at Open World Learning Community (OWL), a Saint Paul Public School.
-Her oldest graduates in Spring 2019 and he’ll head off to college in the Fall (time flies)!
+Her oldest graduated in Spring 2019 and he is heading to Macalester College this fall (time flies)!

 Amy and her family love spending time outdoors at nearby Como Park, Trout Brook Nature Sanctuary and Swede Hollow.
 They are curious about other cultures and communities, and take every opportunity they can to travel throughout the city, state, country and globe.